Habet/DS116-Data-Visualization/README.md

 These are lecture notes, slides, and R Markdown files for the DS116 Data Visualization course, developed and prepared by Dr. Habet Madoyan at the American University of Armenia.

+These lecture notes would not be what they are without the invaluable help and constructive feedback from those who worked with me as teaching assistants/associates.
+Their support has been instrumental in refining and developing these materials.

+- Anna Drnoian,
+- Erik Hambardzumyan
+- Alen Adamyan
+- Gevorg Atanesyan
+- Gurgen Hovakimyan
+- Narek Sahakyan
+- Ani Gumruyan

 The order of the lectures according to syllabus:

 1. DS116 - Intro to R